-The MPhil program provides research training in major areas of life science.
+The MPhil programme provides research training in major areas of life science.
 It enables students to acquire the knowledge, skills, and experience required for research.
-Submission and successful defense of a thesis based on original research are required.
+Submission and successful defence of a thesis based on original research are required.

-Research and development within the Division of Life Science emphasizes the following areas:
+Research and development within the Division of Life Science emphasize the following areas:

 i.
 General Admission Requirements

 Applicants seeking admission to a master's degree should have:

 - obtained a bachelor’s degree from a recognized institution, or an approved equivalent qualification;